ervinb/ervinb.github.io/_posts/2019-08-06-upcase-in-go-the-long-way-around.md

 key: go-upcase
 ---

-I'm slowly picking up Go, and ran across a [Hacker Rank][hackerrank] task: count the number of uppercase letters, in an input, which is written in CamelCase.
+I'm slowly picking up Go, and ran across a [Hacker Rank](https://www.hackerrank.com/) task: count the number of uppercase letters, in an input, which is written in CamelCase.
 For example, thisStringWouldYield 3.

-It's easy as it sounds: you go through each character and increase a counter if it's in uppercase. ([playground][playcounter])
+It's easy as it sounds: you go through each character and increase a counter if it's in uppercase. ([playground](https://play.golang.org/p/s6XtaXjwGg2))

 ```golang
 func camelCount(in string) int {